-Let $ \p_y(\tau_{D}>t)$ be the survival probability of the corresponding process and $p(t,x,y)=p_\Rd(t,x,y)$ be the (free) heat kernel for $D=\Rd$.
+Let $\p_y(\tau_{D}>t)$ be the survival probability of the corresponding process and $p(t,x,y)=p_\Rd(t,x,y)$ be the (free) heat kernel for $D=\Rd$.
 Another form of two-sided heat kernel estimates is the following factorization;

-In fact, \eqref{eq:ehks} holds for more general sets like Lipschitz open set.
-See \cite{MR2602155, MR2722789, MR3237737}.
-See \cite{BGR1} for a direct approach to get the sharp estimates on the survival probabilities of unimodal L\'evy processes.
+In fact, \eqref{eq:ehks} holds for more general sets such as the Lipschitz open set.
+See \cite{MR2722789, MR3237737}.
+See \cite{BGR1} for a direct approach to obtain sharp estimates of the survival probabilities of unimodal L\'evy processes.

-Even though extensions of the result in \cite{MR2677618} were obtained for a quite large class of symmetric L\'evy processes including general unimodal L\'evy processes whose L\'evy densities satisfying weak scaling conditions in \cite{MR3237737, BGR2013_3}, the extension to symmetric Markov processes whose jumping kernels satisfying similar weak scaling conditions is unknown.
-In this paper we extend the results of \cite{BGR2013_3} and \cite{KK} to more general sets (we assume $C^{1,\rho}$ regularity) and more general processes which are non-isotropic and non-L\'{e}vy.
-Our results cover not only a large class of symmetric Markov processes whose jumping kernels satisfying weak scaling conditions but also cover a large class of symmetric Markov processes whose jumping kernels decaying exponentially with damping exponent $\beta \in (0, \infty)$ and symmetric finite range Markov processes.
+Extensions of the result in \cite{MR2677618} were obtained for a quite large class of symmetric L\'evy processes, including general unimodal L\'evy processes with L\'evy densities satisfying weak scaling conditions, in \cite{MR3237737, BGR2013_3}.
+However, the extension to symmetric Markov processes with jumping kernels satisfying similar weak scaling conditions is unknown.
+In this paper, we extend the results of \cite{BGR2013_3} and \cite{KK} to more general processes that are non-isotropic and non-L\'{e}vy.
+Our results cover not only a large class of symmetric Markov processes with jumping kernels satisfying weak scaling conditions, but also a large class of symmetric Markov processes with jumping kernels that decay exponentially with the damping exponent $\beta \in (0, \infty)$, and symmetric finite range Markov processes.